Future Curators Programme

 The Future Curators Programme 2023-2026 is a residency programme for Disabled curators within visual arts institutions.

-Each gallery will have a Disabled curator based within their space for a year (usually 1 day/week) plus a 3 month post residency period
+Each gallery will host a Disabled curator based within their space for a year (usually 1 day/week) plus a 3 month post residency period.

 The programme has pointed up – and hopefully started to address – serious issues of access and representation for disabled people within the visual arts workforce.
 According to recent figures from Arts Council England, only 6% of permanent employees of regularly-funded visual arts organisations identify as disabled, compared with 21% of the working-age population*.